UK-MAC/TeaLeaf/README.md

 been ported to OpenCL to provide an accelerated capability.

-Other versions invoke third party linear solvers and currently include Petsc, Trilinos and Hypre, which are in beta release.
+Other versions invoke third party linear solvers and currently include PETSc, Trilinos and Hypre, which are in beta release.
 For each of these version there are instructions on how to download, build and link in the relevant library.

 ## Current Implementations: